-While The Barrow marks his first published prose novel, Mark Smylie has worked as a writer, illustrator, editor, and publisher for over a decade.
+While The Barrow marked his first published prose novel, Mark Smylie has worked as a writer, illustrator, editor, and publisher for over two decades.